ninglab/CTKG/Schema.md

-### Outcome and ClusterOutcome
+## Outcome-ClusterOutcome relation

-There are 88,244 edges between outcome and clusteroutcome.
+There are 88,244 edges between 88,244 nodes of outcome and 200 nodes of clusteroutcome.

 **id**: The format is "outcome::clusteroutcome:XXX".